Guidelines for Handling Sick, Injured or Orphaned Native Wildlife

 A peregrine hunts from the wing or from a high perch.
 It spots prey with keen eyes and begins its stoop, a streamlined dive with tail and wings folded and feet lying back.
 The falcon hits its prey with its foot, stunning or killing it, then swoops back around to catch it in mid-air.
 If the prey is too heavy to carry, the peregrine will let it fall to the ground and eat it there.
 Peregrines pluck their prey before eating it.

 During a stoop, peregrines may reach speeds of 200 mph.
 The air pressure from this bullet-like plunge might burst an ordinary birds lungs.
 Its thought that the series of baffles in a peregrines nostrils slow the wind velocity, enabling the bird to breathe while diving.
-This magnificent bird almost became extinct because the devastating effects of the pesticide DDT which caused eggshell thinning and breakage.
+This magnificent bird almost became extinct because of the devastating effects of the pesticide DDT which caused eggshell thinning and breakage.
 In 1970, wildlife biologists knew of only two pairs of peregrine falcons nesting in California.
 Now, there are approximately 150 nesting pairs and an estimated total population in the state of about 750 birds, according to Brian Walton, coordinator of the Santa Cruz Predatory Bird Research Group (SCPBRG) at UC Santa Cruz.

 Thanks to the elimination of most uses of DDT and population recovery through captive breeding, the species has recovered and has been removed from the federal endangered species list.
 However the state of California continues to list the peregrine as “endangered” until their numbers can increase to acceptable levels.